dhiraj-deo23/text-and-video/README.md

 Create a config folder and add dev.env file.
 Add your MONGODB_URL, JWT_SECRET, HOST, MAILPORT, USER and PASS to the dev.env file.

+visit http://dhiraj-friendchat.herokuapp.com to see it working on production.

 # Install dependencies
 npm install